Published since April · 2026

 What can be shown, with a downloadable receipt attached to every number.

-Daily-median PM2.5 at the Kerobokan (Umalas Fusion) community sensor, Nov 2024 – 15 Mar 2026.
+Daily-median PM2.5 at the Denpasar Lumintang (KLHK) government station, Sep 2023 – Aug 2025.
 Horizontal rule marks the WHO 15 µg/m³ annual guideline.
 Dashed right band is the silence after the sensor went offline.
-Source: AQICN / GAIA.
+Source: AQICN / KLHK.

 Denpasar · KLHK